pravsemilo/rust-notes/rust-lang.org/Learn/Getting_Started.md

 	```bash
 	$ rustup component add clippy
 	```
-# Generatng a new project
+# Generating a new project
 * To create a new project
 ```bash
 $ cargo new hello-rust